natescode/silicon/docs/functions.md

 ## Type Defined Name Resolution

 This is explained elsewhere but it is related to functions / methods.
-Silicon doesn't allow function/method overloading (Silicon dynamic does).
+Silicon doesn't allow function/method overloading (Silicon dynamic aka `Sulfur` does).
 This may feel limiting, it is.
 So Silicon tries to make it a little better by fixing some cases.

 Before defined our `boolToString` function/method before but it has to have its own unique name.
 We couldn't make it just `ToString` like we could if we had function/method overloading.
 We can simulate this with TDNR by allowing the type of the method reciever to dictate which module we use.

 For example